Meet Schedule & Results

 E-mail the Flyers

-The Flyers were founded in 1977 by executive director and head coach John Wissler, who is also chairperson of the National Youth Track Coaches Association and youth chairman of the USA Track & Field (USATF) Nebraska Association.
+The Flyers were founded in 1977 by executive director John Wissler, who is president of the USA Track & Field (USATF) Nebraska Association and also chairperson of the National Youth Track Coaches Association.
 The Flyers are a nationally-known and respected cross country program.
 Many Flyer alumni have gone on to have successful collegiate cross country careers, establishing state, regional, and national reputations along the way.

 Competing in their colorful uniforms, the club has achieved the reputation of "Nebraska’s national team", sending more athletes, year in and year out, to the National Junior Olympic Championships than any other club in the state.
 The Flyers have appeared in the last 28 national championships in such diverse locales as Bernalillo, New Mexico and Mechanicsville, Virginia.